Research Grants for Research Doctoral Students

 EdD and DNP students as well as students in the cooperative Ph.D. programs may submit a proposal for RGRDS funding if they meet the following conditions: 1) good academic standing (3.0 GPA with at least 6 completed hours in the graduate program) and 2) enrollment as a degree-seeking doctoral student during the academic term for which they are seeking funding.
 Previous RGRDS recipients are ineligible for a second grant.

 Funding is from non-appropriated Graduate School monies.
 Applicants may request up to $1000; total award money available is $15,000 annually.
 Awards may be granted for the full amount requested or for a lesser amount, depending upon availability of funds and the appropriateness of the amount requested.
 Meritorious applications are funded up to the limits of the RGRDS funds available for each year.
 Students must maintain good academic standing and enrollment during the tenure of the grant.
-Students may be allowed up to one year to expend grant funds and submit a final accounting report.
+Students may be allowed up to one year to expend grant funds.
 Awards are for future expenditures only.
 Recipients cannot request funds to reimburse money spent before the RGRDS is awarded.

 Applications are due to your department chair or dean, as appropriate by July 15 or the next business day.
 Programs will forward ranked applications to the Graduate School by August 1 or the next business day.
 Proposals that are not received in the Graduate School by the established deadline are not reviewed for funding.